umairshah14/FitMax/README.md

 # FitMax
 ## Overview
 * FitMax is a webapp which aims to display the most effective workout videos for each body part.
-It also allows you to
+It also allows you to calculate different metrics for your health.

 * In FitMax you can:
+* * Calculate your Body Mass Index.
+* * Calculate your calorie based on your fitness goal.
+* * Calculate your Body Fat Percentage.
-* * See the latest league tables
+* * See the most effective workouts for a specific body part.
-* * See Fixtures and Results for all 4 football leagues in England and see highlights of the game for each fixture.
-* * Search for your preffered football player to see their information.

 # Technical Acceptance Criteria
+* Application uses React.
-* Application uses Bootstrap.
+* Application uses Node.js.
-* Be deployed to GitHub Pages.
-* Be interactive (in other words, accept and respond to user input).
-* Use at least two server-side APIs.
+* Application uses at least two libraries, packages, or technologies that we haven't discussed.
-* Does not use alerts, confirms, or prompts (use modals).
-* Be responsive.
-* Have a polished UI.
+* Application has both GET and POST routes for retrieving and adding new data.

 # Technologies Used
 * HTML5